samirak93/analytics/_posts/2018-05-20-Animation-and-Convex-Hull-in-Bokeh.md

         source.data = dict(x=x, y=y,player_id=player_id,color=c)

-Everytime the source gets updated, all the plots associated with '**source**' will get updated, which includes the scatter plot st and labels, since we're using this source to plot those data.
+Everytime the **source** gets updated, all the plots associated with '**source**' will get updated as well, which includes the scatter plot **st** and **labels**, since we're using this source to plot those data.

-To call the above function when the slider is updated,
+To call the above function when the slider is updated, we add

     for w in [freq]:
         w.on_change('value', update_data)